 MOBILITY: How fit do I have to be to join this holiday?
 Although you do not need to be an athlete to join this South of France art holiday, you need to be able to walk 15 to 20 minutes at a time to get to places.
 There will be stairs at certain sites and at the accommodation.

 Nice, French Riviera art vacation schedule:

 Day 1.
 Tutor and group members meet up at Nice airport.
 Then we will head to our accommodation to drop off our luggage and freshen up.
-When ready, group and tutor will slowly head to dinner at a local restaurant.
+There will be some welcome wine and snacks, then the group will slowly head to dinner at a local restaurant.
 Let the fun begin!

 Day 2.
 Breakfast.
 As this is the group’s first day, the tutor will take some time with every guest to discuss each person’s artistic expectations and to answer questions about the art holiday painters might have.
 Later that morning, we’ll be off to the sea side, to a renown area of Nice called the PROMENADE DES ANGLAIS, a majestic pedestrian stretch along the Mediterranean where we will have a preview of what we will be painting in the afternoon.
 Then group and tutor will have lunch.
 After lunch, we’ll be sketching, painting/drawing in the area until about 4 pm.
 We will then visit neighboring "Le Château" also called Castle Hill (elevator/lift).
 Just when you thought you'd seen the prettiest view of Nice on the Promenade des Anglais, you will be awed by this striking and awe-inspiring view of the whole of Nice from the La Tour Bellanda overlooking the city.
 Free time.
 Dinner at a local pizzeria (Nice is also famous for its pizzas!)